-7 Crucial Bills In 2015 That Congress Seriously Should Have Passed (But Didn't)
+7 Crucial Bills That Should Have Passed In 2015

 People like to think in broad strokes when it comes to politics, and sometimes, huge, sweeping changes do happen — the Civil Rights Act of 1963 outlawed discrimination, Eisenhower issued an executive order to enforce the integration of Little Rock High School in 1957, and SCOTUS officially legalized gay marriage in June.
 But government is a marathon, not a sprint, and the nature of bureaucracy means that the bulk of the work comes from solving small problems and passing bills year-round to keep our country running.